pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 Later on, once all operations have been completed, we can close our persistence component with the close() method.

 ##### CRUD operations
+Our class inherits several methods from its parent class that can be used to perform CRUD operations.
+This section explores them.
 ###### Create
+To store a document, we use the create method.
+This method asks for the correlation_id and the data object.
+In the following example, we create a document based on the previously defined data1 object.
 ###### Read
+The MongoDbPersistence class offers several options to extract documents from a database.
+**get_one_random()**
+As its name suggests, this method retrieves a random document based on a given filter.
+In the following example, we ask to retrieve a component with a key value of ‘key 3’.

+Which returns:

+**get_list_by_filter()**

+This method gets a list of data items retrieved according to a given filter.
+In order to use it, we override this method.
+This action allows us to introduce any specific aspects that we may need.
+Our function will look something like this:

+Once we have our class defined, we can call it to get our search results.
+For example, to get all the elements with a key value of ‘key 3’ we can write:

+Which returns:

+**get_page_by_filter()**
+This method gets a page of data items retrieved according to a given filter.
+It also allows adding a sorting parameter and a projection object.
+Similar to what we did in the previous example, we override this method in our persistence class.
+Besides, we add two methods, namely _compose_filter and  _compose_sort.
+These two methods are used to define aspects that are specific to the database we are using (In our case MongoDB).
+An example of both methods is:

+And, an example of get_page_by_filter() is:

+Now, we can call this method from our persistence object.
+For example, to obtain all the records with a key value of ‘key 3’, we can write:

+which returns the searched values in a DataPage object:

+**get_count_by_filter()**
+This method gets the number of data items that will be retrieved based on a given filter.
+Because it is a private method in other languages – such as Node.js -  we need to override it.
+Our added method will look similar to

+Now, we can call it from our code and get the returned amount of records that comply with a given condition, such as key equal to ‘key 3’.

 ###### Update
+As MongoDbPersistence doesn’t have an update method, we need to define it in our class.
+We will see how to do this in the Example section.
 ###### Delete
 ###### Example
 Now, we will see a simple example that puts most of the learned concepts together.
 It starts by importing the necessary libraries and creating a MongoDB persistence class that includes an update method.
 Then, it performs CRUD operations and prints the results.
 The code is: